TauseefNafeeFattah/Calculator-node-js/README.md

 # Calculator-node-js
 A javascript calculator where the user can type in the numbers and operators from the keyboard and also select the numbers and operators from the screen.
-Node js and express was used in this project.
+Node js and Express was used in this project.
 # Demo:
 # Initial image
 ![calc_img](https://user-images.githubusercontent.com/57330415/161643336-ff4794b2-2004-4a07-9e71-6f01be7e2638.PNG)